fifikim/books-cli/README.md

   - Keep looking for ways to DRY code, separate concerns, & decouple components

 - Wins:
-  - ✅ Refactored to remove all global variables
+  - ✅ Refactored code to remove all global variables
   - ✅ Validation handles invalid/blank input for menu selection & search queries
-  - ✅ Learned how to color output to the terminal without installing additional libraries
+  - ✅ Learned how to color output to the terminal w/o using additional libraries.
+Happier with UI.
-  - ✅ Read O'Reilly chapter on Python testing and took an online course about unit tests.
-Time consuming, but understood how to create my test file afterwards
+  - ✅ Created tests to check fns that return

 - Blockers:
+  - ❓ Not sure yet how to write tests that check terminal output - need to read up on unittest.mock
   - ❓ Realized that program won't run on Python 2, I think due to use of f-strings.
 Could convert all formatting to use string concatenation, but want to research building executable stand-alone apps to run on Mac/Unix & Windows.

+### Day Four <a name = "day-four"></a>
+- Goals:
+  - Finish creating tests
+  - Figure out how to turn script into executable stand-alone app
+  - Finish README file w/ preview gif & installation instructions

+- Wins:

+- Blockers:

+## Future Implementation <a name = "future"></a>

+- let user cancel a search or save
+- add hidden id key to books to prevent saving duplicate entries in reading list

 ## Author <a name = "author"></a>